DallanQ/lotr_journeys_in_middle_earth/Manual.md

 > 2 cards of Elena revealed that show 2 success token icons which show she can prevent a total of two damages

 2. Elena's might is "2," so she reveals two cards from her deck.
-She has two successes (snow emoji icon), so she can prevent a total of two damage or fear.
+She has two successes (a sunburst symbol), so she can prevent a total of two damage or fear.
 She chooses to prevent one damage and one fear, so only two damage remains.

 > A feeble damage card and Elena's hero card picture shown